Primula specuicola

-Primula specuicola (common names - cavedwelling primrose, cave primrose, Easter flower) is perennial plant in the primrose family (Primulaceae) found in the Colorado Plateau and Canyonlands region of the southwestern United States.
+Primula specuicola, commonly the cave primrose or cavedwelling primrose, is perennial plant in the primrose family (Primulaceae) found in the Colorado Plateau and Canyonlands region of the southwestern United States.

 Description

 Growth pattern

 It is a perennial plant from 2 to 11 in tall with withered leaves at the base.

 Leaves and stems

 3/4 to 8 in leaves are green on top and whitish underneath, spatula shaped (spatulate) to elliptical, and sometimes toothed at the margins.

 Inflorescence and fruit

 It is one of the earliest bloomers in its habitat, blooming from February to June.
 "Primula" means first, referring to the early bloom time of the genus.
 The inflorescence is a cluster of flowers at the end of a leafless stalk.
 The flowers are lavender to pink, have a corolla tube with a yellow ring at the mouth, and then flare into five lobes, with two lobes at the end of each of the 5.